5 Best Practices for Employee Recognition Programmes

 3. Ask your employees for input

-Gathering employee feedback about your employee recognition program is crucial for its continuous improvement and effectiveness.
+Gathering employee feedback about your employee recognition programme is crucial for its continuous improvement and effectiveness.

-By soliciting input from employees, you can gain valuable insights into what employees are looking for in a recognition program.
-Or, if you have an existing program, you can see what is working well and which areas need enhancement.
+By soliciting input from employees, you can gain valuable insights into what employees are looking for in a recognition programme.
+Or, if you have an existing programme, you can see what is working well and which areas need enhancement.

 Employee input in action

-The new program includes physical and digital awards, access to the program via mobile devices, and integrations with common tools like Microsoft Outlook and Teams.
+The new programme includes physical and digital awards, access to the programme via mobile devices, and integrations with common tools like Microsoft Outlook and Teams.

 These improvements in recognition inclusivity and accessibility, based on employee feedback, resulted in 97% of employees receiving recognition, and helped ACG receive Top Workplace awards 4 years in a row.